whiskyechobravo/kerko/tests/integration_testing/README.md

 Place items in collections having the same name as the test module(s) that use them.

-Once changes are done in the Zotero library, the following steps should be taken to update the saved responses:
+Once changes are done in the Zotero library, the steps below should be taken to update the saved responses.

+## Updating the saved responses

+- Before making any changes, make sure all the tests pass.
+If they don't pass after the changes, you will know that breaking changes happened either in the Zotero library's test data or in the way the Zotero API responded.
 - Go to the `api_responses` directory.
-- Set the `KERKO_ZOTERO_API_KEY` environment variable, or set it in a `.env` in the `api_responses` directory.
+- Set the `KERKO_ZOTERO_API_KEY` environment variable, or set it in a `.env` file in the `api_responses` directory.
-- Run `update.bash` to update the JSON files.
+- Run the `update.bash` script from that directory to update the JSON files.
 - Note the values for the headers indicated below (which are output by `update.bash`), and update the corresponding variables in the `integration_testing` module, i.e.: